JoshBal117/Constructor_Word_Guess/README.md

 An advanced version of the Javascript Word Guess Game

 ======================================

+DEPENDANCIES

-These are the dependacies that enable the game to run -Inquierer package
+These are the dependancies that enable the game to run -Inquierer package
 -Prompt package